-It is definitely not too late to file your own AFFF firefighting foam lawsuit and participate in any global settlement program that might get finalized this year.
-Hundreds of new firefighting foam cancer lawsuits are still getting file and added to the AFFF class action MDL each month.
-In fact, over the last 30-day period 317 new AFFF cases were added to the MDL, which was one of the highest monthly totals since the start of the litigation.
+It is not too late to file your AFFF firefighting foam lawsuit and participate in any global settlement program that might get finalized this year.
+Hundreds of new firefighting foam cancer lawsuits are still getting filed and added to the AFFF class action MDL each month.
+In fact, over the last 30-day period, 317 new AFFF cases were added to the MDL, one of the highest monthly totals since the start of the litigation.

 Example of a Recent Firefighting Foam Cancer Lawsuit

-Last week, on March 2, 2023, a new firefighting foam lawsuit, Huntley v.
+A recent firefighting foam lawsuit, Huntley v.
 3M, was brought in the MDL class action.
-The plaintiff is a 57-year-old man from Amarillo, Texas, who is suing the AFFF defendant after being diagnosed with prostate cancer as a result of his exposure to the defendants’ fluorochemical products during his service as a firefighter with the United States Marine Corps (from 1983 to 1985) and United States Navy (from 2001-2006).
+A plaintiff is a 57-year-old man from Amarillo, Texas, who is suing the AFFF defendant after being diagnosed with prostate cancer as a result of his exposure to the defendants’ fluorochemical products during his service as a firefighter with the United States Marine Corps (from 1983 to 1985) and United States Navy (from 2001-2006).
 His AFFF lawsuit seeks damages for the personal injuries, pain, suffering, and emotional distress caused by the defendants’ fluorochemical products.

-The lawsuit alleges that the defendants were responsible for the design, manufacture, marketing, distribution, and/or sale of AFFF products that contained PFOA and/or PFOS chemicals, as well as their precursor chemicals, to the Marine Corps and Navy.
+The lawsuit alleges that the defendants were responsible for designing, manufacturing, marketing, distributing, and/or selling AFFF products that contained PFOA and/or PFOS chemicals and their precursor chemicals to the Marine Corps and Navy.
 He alleges the descriptive labels and material safety data sheets for Defendants’ AFFF products, which were used by firefighters in the Marine Corps and Navy, failed to reasonably or adequately disclose the risks posed to human health.
-His suit further claims the defendant knew since the 1980s, that PFOA and PFOS are toxic and can be absorbed into the body through the lungs and gastrointestinal tract, potentially causing severe damage to vital organs and the central nervous system.
+His suit further claims the defendant knew since the 1980s that PFOA and PFOS are toxic and can be absorbed into the body through the lungs and gastrointestinal tract, potentially causing severe damage to vital organs and the central nervous system.

 Contact Us About a Firefighting Foam Lawsuit